premAI-io/state-of-open-source-ai/vector-stores.md

 Vector databases have exploded in popularity in the past year due to generative AI, but the concept of vectors and embeddings has been around since modern-day neural networks.

-In the field of computer vision where an engineer is performing image classification, the "features" that get extracted by the neural network are the vector embeddings.
+In the field of computer vision when an engineer is performing image classification, the "features" that get extracted by the neural network are the vector embeddings.
 These vector embeddings contain information about the image that can be used for things like image classification or image similarity.

 In the context of textual data, vector embeddings serve a similar purpose.
 They capture the relationship between words, which allows models to understand language.